QuentinAmbard/avrilog/avrilog-server/README.md

     update-rc.d avrilog-server defaults

+create an application.conf file with your custom config (default parameters in the src/main/resources/reference.conf file)

+    vim $SERVER_HOME application.conf

 ##Monitoring
 At least a primitive java process monitoring might be a good idea, for example with shinken and jstat http://exchange.nagios.org/directory/Plugins/Java-Applications-and-Servers/check_jstat/details